(1906 - 1978)

 Ralston Crawford was born September 25, 1906 in St. Catherines, Ontario, Canada, near Niagara Falls.
 He is best known for his images of American landscapes, which he executed in a Precisionist style.

-From 1927 to 1933, he studied at numerous institutes, including: the Otis Art Institute in Los Angeles; the Pennsylvania Academy of the Fine Arts; the Barnes Foundation, Merion, Pennsylvania; the Hugh Breckenridge School, in East Gloucester, Massachusetts; the Academie Colarossi and Academie Scandinave in Paris in 1932 and 1933; and Columbia University, in 1933.
+From 1927 to 1933 he studied at numerous institutes, including the Otis Art Institute in Los Angeles (when he also worked at the Walt Disney Studio on Oswald the Lucky Rabbit); the Pennsylvania Academy of the Fine Arts; the Barnes Foundation, Merion, Pennsylvania; the Hugh Breckenridge School, in East Gloucester, Massachusetts; the Academie Colarossi and Academie Scandinave in Paris in 1932 and 1933; and Columbia University, in 1933.

 Crawford was associated with Precisionism, an art movement stressing a machine-like style, which incorporated flat colors, sharp edges, little texture, and industrial images.
 At this time in the thirties, many American artists were turning away from modernism, and the Precisionists regarded industrial subjects as symbols of order and reason, and a part of America's cultural heritage.